East Asian Studies BA

 You will take two modules from the following list

-Plus up to 20 credits of unrestricted, or Japanese language, modules.
+Plus up to 20 credits of unrestricted, or East Asian language modules.